-For artifacts in this size range, rfu approximately 1.5% or less of the main peaks may be observed in the D3S1358 locus.
+Artifact sizes may vary depending on CE instrumentation and environmental conditions in the laboratory.
+For artifacts in this size range, rfu approximately 1.5% or less of the main peaks may be observed at the D3S1358 locus.
+Number of bases below (n-) or above (n+) the true allele peak, respectively.